wp-plugins/ziplist-recipe-plugin/readme.txt

 * Support for multiple recipes per page
 * Support for labels in instructions
-* Support for images images in ingredients and instrutions
+* Support for images images in ingredients and instructions
 * Support for hyperlinks in summary, ingredients and instructions
 * Removal of "\" characters introduced by entity encoding

+1.3 Features Release

+* Printing support for multiple recipes on a page
+* Button support for multiple recipe posts displayed on a single page
+* User-definable copyright statement or site promotion on print page
+* Optional recipe permalink displayed on print page
+* Support for multiple summary paragraphs

 == Upgrade Notice ==